sw-3/blockchain-dev-docs/README.md

 If you are trying to land your first job as a blockchain developer, being a code contributor to a blockchain project will boost your resume!

+*Revisions.md* is a revision history for the docs here.

 ## Disclaimer
 I am still relatively new to blockchain development while compiling these notes.
 I